 A. Yes.
-I use “bonniecaton” as my username in all of the agencies to which I submit.
+I simply use my name as my username in all of my agencies.
 You don’t have to use your name — some people make up “screen names” to go with their account.
 You will need to sign up for an account under your real name, but then you can choose a screen name which may be the same or different across different sites.
 It’s up to you.

 Q. Can you send the same exact photos to different sites?